gauravkr0071/Data-Scientist-Roadmap/Linear Regression.md

 Also, when predictors are correlated, the estimated regression coefficient of a correlated variable depends on which other predictors are available in the model.
 If this happens, you’ll end up with an incorrect conclusion that a variable strongly / weakly affects target variable.
 Since, even if you drop one correlated variable from the model, its estimated regression coefficients would change.
 That’s not good!

 How to check: You can use scatter plot to visualize correlation effect among variables.
-Also, you can also use [VIF factor](https://www.analyticsvidhya.com/blog/2020/03/what-is-multicollinearity/).
+Also, you can also use __[VIF factor](https://www.analyticsvidhya.com/blog/2020/03/what-is-multicollinearity/)__.
 VIF value <= 4 suggests no multicollinearity whereas a value of >= 10 implies serious multicollinearity.
 Above all, a correlation table should also solve the purpose.